bruderstein/PythonScript/docs/source/scintilla.rst

    Swap that caret and anchor of the main selection.

    See Scintilla documentation for `SCI_SWAPMAINANCHORCARET <http://www.scintilla.org/ScintillaDoc.html#SCI_SWAPMAINANCHORCARET>`_

+.. method:: editor.multipleSelectAddNext()

+   Add the next occurrence of the main selection to the set of selections as main.
+   If the current selection is empty then select word around caret.

+   See Scintilla documentation for `SCI_MULTIPLESELECTADDNEXT <http://www.scintilla.org/ScintillaDoc.html#SCI_MULTIPLESELECTADDNEXT>`_

+.. method:: editor.multipleSelectAddEach()

+   Add each occurrence of the main selection in the target to the set of selections.
+   If the current selection is empty then select word around caret.

+   See Scintilla documentation for `SCI_MULTIPLESELECTADDEACH <http://www.scintilla.org/ScintillaDoc.html#SCI_MULTIPLESELECTADDEACH>`_

 .. method:: editor.changeLexerState(start, end) -> int